 Don’t Gamble with Vendor Risk Management

-Vendor Risk can feel uncomfortable for an organization, and it certainly is easier to assume that “this vendor has done its due diligence and therefore I do not have to worry about it.”
+Vendor Risk Management can feel uncomfortable for an organization.
+It’s certainly easier to assume that this vendor has done its due diligence, and I do not have to worry about it.

 Where is the best place to start?

 That’s right, it all begins with understanding what business activities are best handled by third-party vendors.
 When writing up request for proposal (RFPs) for prospective vendors, a section should be dedicated entirely to privacy.

 Construct this section to make it easy for direct comparison with other vendors.

 Each country and jurisdiction use their own laws and regulations regarding data privacy.
 It’s the role of your vendor risk management program to decide how much risk your organization is willing to take.